ploopmaster/universalmope/README.md

 # universalmope
-IF YOU HAVE ANY ISSUE WITH THIS PLEASE CONTACT ME TO THIS EMAIL : ahmetcanfr@hotmail.com
+IF YOU HAVE ANY ISSUE OR COMMERCIAL ISSUE WITH THIS PLEASE CONTACT ME TO THIS EMAIL : ahmetcanfr@hotmail.com

 An sandbox of mope.io.